Summer Festival for Flute and Guitar Duos

 “You should run a master class on how to run a master class!”

-“The positive creative energy here was so stimulating, and the personal & musical intimacy touched me.
-Many thanks.
-It’s been a truly spectacular week in every way.”
+“The positive creative energy here was so stimulating, and the personal & musical intimacy touched me.”

 “These master classes & coaching sessions are unlike any I’ve ever attended.
 Participants receive coaching at the highest artistic level without the pressure or devastation and competition.
 Jan and John revel in the success of others!”